carnage/cqrs/README.md

 # TODO

 * upgrade to zf2.5 only pull in bits that are required (eg exclude zend db in favor of doctrine dbal)

+# NOTES

+Event Namespace contains 5 things:

+- Event Manager: for classes/code that handle the triggered events and hand off to
+- Event Subscribers: base classes/code for objects that handle (listen to) events
+- Event Listeners: basic event listening
+- Projections: event listeners which update read models (projections); will contain code to support this function eventually
+- Sagas: event listeners which handle business processes as state machines; will contain code to support creation of sagas